Skip to main content

 Stap 3: Create segments

 To gain insight into the data, create different segments that you want to compare.
-For example, you can make a comparison per page type on which a product finder is placed (home, PLP, PDP, etc) and between visitors who did and did not use the decision aid.
+For example, you can make a comparison per page type on which a product finder is placed (home, PLP, PDP, etc) and between visitors who did and did not use the product finder.

 1. Create a new segment of the type ‘event segment’.